snandasena/finding-lane-lines-on-the-road/README.md

 * Basic image processing techniques such as colour scale changes, colour selection, bluring images
 * Image edge detection using Canny edge detector (OpenCV will be used to apply these theories)
 * Required images' region selection.
 Both hard coded and dynamic selections will be used
-* Hough tranfomation line detection (OpenCV will be used to appy these algorithms)
+* Hough transfomation line detection (OpenCV will be used to apply these algorithms)

 This project consists of the following major files and folders.
 * Finding_Lane_Lines_on_the_Road.ipynb - **The IPython notebook file**